orbitalquark/textadept/docs/README.md

 macOS | *Textadept.app* <br/>*ta* (shell script)| *Textadept.app/Contents/MacOS/textadept-curses*
 Linux | *textadept* (Qt version)<br/> *textadept-gtk* (GTK version) | *textadept-curses*

+**macOS Note:** if you get a notice that Textadept "is damaged and can't be opened," you will need to remove the quarantine attribute from the app by running the following command in your
+terminal: `xattr -d com.apple.quarantine /path/to/Textadept.app`.

 The "Help > Show Manual" menu item, or the `F1` keyboard shortcut opens Textadept's comprehensive user manual.
 There is also an [online version][manual].
 The manual covers all of Textadept's main features, including installation, usage, configuration, theming, scripting, and compiling